yahiabeethoven/academic_portfolio/README.md

 # academic_portfolio
-This is the repository for my projects in different academic and non-academic contexts.
+This is the repository for my projects in different academic and research contexts.